phughk/www.surrealdb.com/app/blog/2024-03-08-caroline-intro.md

 ### How did you meet Max?

 A coincidence really!
-I met Max 'cause he was speaking at a conference that happened to be hosted in the building where my office was.
-I wasn't meant to be at this conference but I just wandered down there because they had free food in the reception.
+Max was speaking at a conference that was hosted in my office and I just happened to be walking past.
+It was an introduction to programming, and I just thought, “he seems like a guy I should know”.
+I went to his talk and the rest is history!

-A couple of friends I worked with showed me the program and there was a session like "So you wanna learn how to program?" by Max.
-And I was like, oh this seems like a guy I should know.
-So then I went to his talk and introduced myself to him.

 ### In terms of your path into Rust, how did you start that?

 Max and I were writing the medical education simulation software that our company makes ([Clinical Metrics](https://clinicalmetrics.co.uk/)).
 It was all written in Python and that seemed great, but when you actually had real users who all logged in at the same time, we had a lot of performance issues so we had to look at a more performant language.

 Max was already getting into Rust by then, eventually writing the book [Rust Web Programming](https://www.packtpub.com/product/rust-web-programming/9781800560819) so it was natural to move in that direction and it solved the performance problems we were having.

 ### Let's now dive into your PhD - what is it about, and why is it important?